basemkhirat/elasticsearch/README.md

               ]
           ]
       ])
 });
 ```

-#### Dropping index
+### Dropping an index
 ```php
 ES::drop("my_index");

 # or

 ES::index("my_index")->drop();
 ```

-#### Running queries
+### Running queries
+To run a query, start by (optionally) selecting the connection and index.
 ```php
 $documents = ES::connection("default")
                 ->index("my_index")
                 ->type("my_type")
                 ->get();    # return a collection of results
 ```

-You can rewrite the above query to
+You can shorten the above query to:
 ```php
 $documents = ES::type("my_type")->get();    # return a collection of results
 ```

-The query builder will use the default connection, index name in configuration file `es.php`.

-Connection and index names in query overrides connection and index names in configuration file `es.php`.
+Explicitly setting connection or index name in the query overrides configuration in `config/es.php`.

-##### Getting document by id
+### Getting documents by id
 ```php
 ES::type("my_type")->id(3)->first();